simone-viozzi/my-server/README.md

 ### docker volumes backup

-To back up some of the docker volumes to an external cloud storage i wrote [my own backup script](https://github.com/simone-viozzi/btrfs2cloud-backup).
+To back up some of the docker volumes to an external cloud storage I wrote [my own backup script](https://github.com/simone-viozzi/btrfs2cloud-backup).
 To set it up you just need to configure snapper for the docker volume, as described on the arch wiki (with .snapshots mapped to a subvolume outsise the one you are taking a backup of).

 ## Traekik reverse proxy

-As a reverse proxy for every service that need to be exposed to the web i use traefik.
+As a reverse proxy for every service that need to be exposed to the web I use traefik.
 Is configured to work on the network `proxy`, created with:

 ```bash
 docker network create proxy